Sho Madjozi

-Maya Christinah Xichavo Wegerif (born 9 May 1992), known professionally as Sho Madjozi (/ʃɒ'mɑːdjɔːrzɪ/ shoh-mah-JOH-zee), is a South African rapper, singer, songwriter, actress and poet.
+Maya Christinah Xichavo Wegerif (born 9 May 1992), known professionally as Sho Madjozi (/ʃɒ'mɑːdjɔːrzɪ/ shoh-mah-JOH-zee), is a South African rapper, singer, songwriter, and poet.
 Madjozi incorporates the Tsonga culture through her music and public image.
 In 2019, Madjozi was named as one of Forbes Africa's 30 Under 30 for her contribution in the music and entertainment sector.

 Life and career

-1992–2016: the birth of the rock🪨
+1992–2016: the birth of the rock

 Madjozi was born on 9 May 1992 in Shirley Village, Elim, Limpopo, the daughter of Rosemary Phaweni and Marc Wegerif who ran a non-governmental organisation which was made to assist people with their land claims.
 Her mother is of African descent while her father is of European descent.
 After her parents divorced at an early age, she was mainly brought up by her mother.
 Madjozi has half-sisters from both her mother's and father's sides.
 As her father, Marc Wegerif, travelled regularly in particular regions of the continent, Madjozi had opportunities to travel with her father – she followed him to Dar es Salaam, Tanzania, where he worked for the charitable organisation Oxfam while she was a teenager.
 She also spent some time selling clothes at markets in Senegal during 2016 to provide for family.

 After graduating high school at the International School of Tanganyika in Tanzania, Madjozi was offered a scholarship to Mount Holyoke College in South Hadley, Massachusetts, US, to study creative writing and African studies.
 While in the US, she started writing poems under the pen name of MayaThePoet.
 The poems were about politics, identity and race.
 Madjozi returned to South Africa, where she took up a fellowship in studying at the University of South Africa, Johannesburg, and also planned songwriting for other local artists.
 She began rapping and composing music under her stage name "Sho Madjozi".
 Madjozi rose to fame after her collaboration with rapper Okmalumkoolkat on the track "Ngiyashisa Bhe" and the hit single "Gqi".